 While there are many disadvantages of using smaller pipes, there are also many advantages.
 One advantage is that the pipes can be installed more quickly than steel pipes because there is no need for welding or soldering joints together.

 Another advantage is that the pipe can be easily cut with a hacksaw and then threaded together with a coupling nut, which makes it easy for plumbers to install new piping systems in homes or offices.

 It is important to take into account the disadvantages of using smaller pipes.
-For instance, a 4-inch schedule 40 PVC pipe can only handle about 3 gallons per minute of water flow.
+For instance, a 4-inch schedule 40 PVC pipe can only handle about 480 gallons per minute of water flow on average pressure.
 This means that it will take a much longer time for the water to reach an endpoint.

 The disadvantages of working with plastic piping are different but still present.
 For example, if you need to install PVC piping in a basement or outdoor area, it is not advisable because the pipes can be damaged by UV rays and moisture.

 Are There Any Advantages to Using a 4-inch Schedule 40 PVC pipe?

 A 4-inch schedule 40 PVC pipe is a common size for residential plumbing.
 It is smaller than the 6-inch pipes used in commercial buildings.
 The 4-inch pipe has a number of advantages over the larger pipes.
 The first advantage of using smaller pipes is that they are more affordable.